 1 San Lorenzo, a beautiful, overlooked neighbourhood

 This quiet, residential area of San Lorenzo is unknown to most visitors, yet it’s full of charm and history.
-It’s within walking distance of central Seville and two minutes from the Guadalquivir River for evening strolls.
-We stayed here and loved watching the peaceful shady streets lined with colourful houses transform at night when they filled with animated diners.
+What’s great about it is that it’s within walking distance of central Seville and two minutes from the Guadalquivir River for evening strolls.

 San Lorenzo is also one of the best areas in Seville to have tapas.
 It’s home to the Plaza de San Lorenzo and Calle Eslava, a new foodie hub, and Alameda de Hercules, a hidden sight in itself – a boulevard lined on either side with bars and restaurants.